 Mr S' investments haven't achieved the returns promised and carried high fees.
 Mr S now knows the investment was unlikely to provide him with a better return than his original armed forces pension.
-And the benefits are likely to be worse.
-He doesn't appear to have had any plans to do anything with his pension until he received advice from Caledonian.
+And the benefits were likely to be worse.